-FirstNet Built With AT&T offers mission-critical communications services to fire departments and IAFF members with priority and preemption, helping to ensure that whether members are on an official device or personal device, their phone calls and texts receive receive priority routing.
+FirstNet® Built With AT&T offers mission-critical communications services that fire departments and IAFF members need.
+With priority and preemption, FirstNet helps ensure your voice and data receive prioritized access – whether on an agency device or your personal device.

 FirstNet delivers a single, nationwide, interoperable LTE network purpose-built to enhance communications for individual first responders and across the entire public safety community.

-AT&T is the only major U.S. wireless carrier with a union-represented workforce, and FirstNet is the first nationwide broadband network designed by, and built with and for, public safety.
+AT&T is the only major U.S. wireless carrier with a union-represented workforce, and FirstNet is the only nationwide broadband network designed by, and built with and for, public safety.

-LEARN HOW TO GET FIRSTNET – The nationwide, public safety broadband network.
+GET FIRSTNET – The nationwide, public safety broadband network.
 FirstNet keeps you connected on and off duty.
-These personal plans are available to members of the IAFF.
-FirstNet.com
+Click here to see personal plans and latest promotions for eligible IAFF members: FirstNet.com

 Why FirstNet?